mui/material-ui/docs/pages/blog/mui-x-v8-alpha-zero.md

 We're kicking off the development of [MUI X v8](https://github.com/mui/mui-x/releases/tag/v8.0.0-alpha.0).
 Following our yearly release cycle, the target for the first stable release is March 2025.
 This major update includes new versions of the Data Grid, Charts, Tree View, and Date & Time Pickers.
-We’re excited to share our roadmap with you and invite you to join us on this journey!
+We're excited to share our roadmap with you and invite you to join us on this journey!

 :::warning
 Only MUI X is getting a new version—Material UI will remain in v6 for now.
-You can rest assured that all MUI X v8 components will be fully compatible with Material UI v5 and v6.
+Since only MUI X is getting a new version, you can rest assured that all MUI X v8 components will be fully compatible with Material UI v5 and v6.
 ::::

 ## What's the plan to get to the next major release?